[COVID -19 Impact Project]

 On May 17, 2022, the USA Crossed the Grim Threshold of over 1,000,000 COVID-19 Deaths

-In the three months since then we officially recorded an additional 37,000 Deaths
+In the five months since then we officially recorded in excess of an additional 66,000 Deaths

 Are we still paying attention?